xenago/libnss_shim/README.md

 - `"env"`: Add environment variables to the set inherited from `libnss_shim`
 - `"workdir"`: Set the working directory before running the command

-To enable debug printing, `"debug": true` can be set at the global level.
-This is disabled by default, since information is intentionally printed to the user terminal when it is enabled.
+To enable debug printing to the user terminal, `"debug": true` can be set at the global level.
+This is `false` by default.

 The following is a much more complex fake example of `/etc/libnss_shim/config.json` - more databases and functions are defined (but with made-up commands this time), `debug` output is enabled, and there are global defaults set for `env`